-There is no impairment loss on property and equipment and investment properties for each of the three years in the period ended December 31, 2018 (see Notes 15 and 16).
+There is no impairment loss on property and equipment and investment properties.

 (b) Goodwill

 The Group determines whether goodwill is impaired at least on an annual basis.
 This requires an estimation of the value-in-use of the cash-generating units to which the goodwill is allocated.
 In assessing the recoverability of the Group's goodwill, management exercised significant judgments and used assumptions such as revenue growth rates, discount rates and long-term growth rates in estimating the value-in-use of these cash-generating units.